Discrete nonlinear Schr\"{o}dinger equation in complex networks: Introduction

-Physically, we are placing a quantum particle at a given lattice site and follow its time evolution in the semiclassical limit.
-This study is related to work done on DNLS in disordered lattices~\cite{MT95,Shepel,Aubry}
+where $T$ is a long dimensionless time.
+Physically, we place a quantum particle at a given lattice site and follow its time evolution in the semiclassical limit.
+This study is related to work done on DNLS in disordered lattices~\cite{MT95,Shepel,Aubry}.
+We note that other measures, such as the inverse participation ratio, may be used in order to probe the localization properties of the nonlinear network; we verified numerically that the results to be presented below are fully compatible with both measures.